oroinc/documentation/user_guide/intro_nav_popup.rst

 |

-Sometimes, the flash messages can contain some links to other pages, such as the task reminder above, or this synchronization message:
+Sometimes, a flash message can contain links to other pages, such as the task reminder above, or this synchronization
+message:

 |